PlayResonance/whitepaper/README.md

 ### Community Feedback and Participation:

-- We value the input and feedback of our community members, and we have established mechanisms for them to actively engage with and influence our tokenomics and governance decisions.
+- We value the input and feedback of our community members, and we will establish mechanisms for them to actively engage with and influence our tokenomics and governance decisions.

 ### Alignment with Project Goals: